trilobite-poetry/trilobite-poetry.github.io/_issues/19/buck.md

 ---

 It was an eggplant parm.

-## Fur

-There's the U and then the wipes start to get trapped in the U.

-And more and more of them build up and then there's nothing you can do

-to get them out.

-It's full.

-The city can't do anything.

----

-He was spending money.

-He was saying he was interested.

-Some people, you don't know what they have.

 ## I Wanted to Give a Gift But It Was Like a Sort of Coffin